 Planning a home enhancement project requires research, planning, creativity, knowledge and a good amount of patience.
 While some homeowners hire designers, others may prefer the DIY approach.
-Either way, there are many things to keep in mind during a home enhancement project, particularly when designing an outdoor kitchen.
-Outdoor kitchens greatly expand the value of a home.
+Either way, there are many things to keep in mind during a home enhancement project, particularly when designing outdoor kitchens.
+Outdoor kitchens greatly expand the value of a home and they are perfect for outdoor entertaining.
 They offer a great place to entertain, provide more storage space and the opportunity to be more adventurous when cooking.

 Recently, I sat down with Danver’s in-house designer, Denise Litchfield, and identified 10 key things to consider when designing an outdoor kitchen:

 It is important to determine an affordable budget and stick to it.
 Otherwise, spending has a way of getting out of hand.
 Be sure there is a line item for each element of the kitchen – cabinets, countertops, seating, lighting, utilities, appliances, etc.

 - Material Quality: Higher quality finishes and materials may cost more, but they also tend to last longer.

 - Utilities: More than likely, utilities such as electricity, gas and running water will need to be added to the area.
 Planning for this extra expense is important as it will include additional trades, materials and may be subject to local permitting/inspections.

 - Technology: If internet or cable will be in demand in the new space, be sure to include additional WiFi and network installation line items.

 Consider the climate and environment where the home is located.
 Both will have a significant impact on the design, materials and the length of open-season for the kitchen outdoors.
 Each climate has its own unique challenges and solutions including: